dmitrizzle/chat-bubble/CONTRIBUTING.md

-If you'd like to contribute to the project, please submit a Pull Request.
+If you'd like to contribute to the project, please submit a Pull Request or an issue.

-To get this running on your system you can simply `yarn add chat-bubble` or `npm install chat-bubble` and then run `yarn playground` or `npm run playground`

-Feel free to dig around examples folder. **Contributions to documentation are expecially welcome!**
+- All the code is written in ES5 JavaScript with compatibility expectation for IE11 browsers and later.
+- No local server or developement environment is required or recommended to work on/build this project.
+All examples, Bubbles.js code, and CSS is expected to run straight in-browser.

+Thank you!